 Something truly out of the ordinary.

-Oftentimes, the ghostly smell will be reported as familiar – such as a type of perfume or cologne once worn by a deceased family member, especially if it’s no long present in the home.
+Oftentimes, the ghostly smell will be reported as familiar – such as a type of perfume or cologne once worn by a deceased family member, especially if it’s no longer present in the home.

 Even those circumstances, however, don’t necessarily mean that any given smell is supernatural.
 But let’s take a look at the possibilities.